 Prospect Camps Men's Soccer

-Over 80% of our current Westmont Men’s team has attended one or more of these camps in the past.
+Our summer camp is an immersive look into Westmont and our soccer culture and program.
+Over 80% of our current Westmont Men’s team have attended one of our ID camps in the past.

-Camps are open for any rising sophomore, junior, or senior in high school that is interested in Westmont and wants a chance to spend some time here on campus with the Westmont soccer team and be trained by our coaching staff.
-Freshmen are allowed on a case-by-case basis.
+This camp is open for any rising freshman, sophomore, junior, or senior in high school that is interested in Westmont and wants a chance to spend some time here on campus with the Westmont soccer team and be trained by our coaching staff.
+Younger players are allowed on a case-by-case basis.

 Camps will be fun and competitive.
 All participants are expected to play year round soccer on club, high school, and/or academy teams.